scrapy-plugins/scrapy-headless/README.md

 - pipenv or no pipenv?
 - ci?

 - How to setup selenium timeout?? how much? where?
 How?
-- Should it be able to support normal selenium(non-grid)
-    - Yes but not on first installment
-- Should it support custom driver creation?
-How?
-Spider method?
-    - Yes but ont on first installment
-- How should the user control what the webdriver does?
-Overriding the Download Handler or a spider method?
-    - Overriding for now
-- SeleniumRequest or a meta flag?
-Does SeleniumRequest need anything else?
+Looks like on the selenium grid config
 - What else should be tested?
     - Test coverage